Deepika24Patil/CodeCrafter/README.md

-I Have Created Application Letter Generator For MY NKOCET College.
+I Have Created Application Letter Generator For MY ALARD College.
 For Frontend I have used - HTML, CSS, and Bootstrap.
 For Backend I have used - JavaScript.